dckms/system-architecture/_sources/emacsway/it/sdlc/uncertainty-management/adaptation/software-design/software-design.rst.txt

 ..

-    📝 "A six-month study conducted by IBM found that maintenance programmers \"most often said that **understanding the original programmer's intent was the most difficult problem**\" (Fjelstad and Hamlen 1979).
+    📝 "A six-month study conducted by IBM found that maintenance programmers "most often said that **understanding the original programmer's intent was the most difficult problem**" (Fjelstad and Hamlen 1979).
     [Fjelstad, R. K. , and W. T. Hamlen.
-1979. \"Applications Program Maintenance Study: Report to our Respondents.\" Proceedings Guide 48, Philadelphia.
+1979.
+"Applications Program Maintenance Study: Report to our Respondents."
+Proceedings Guide 48, Philadelphia.
 Reprinted in Tutorial on Software Maintenance, G. Parikh and N. Zvegintzov eds.
 Los Alamitos, CA: CS Press, 1983: 13–27.]"

     -- "Code Complete" by Steve McConnell